jackwhittle/What_matters_in_English_schools/README.md

 This is my final ('Capstone') project for 3 month Data Science Immersive Course with General Assembly.

+Below is a brief summary of the project and my conclusions, and below that an overview of the documents you can explore if you would like more detail (including a Powerpoint summary deck).

 ## Why is this important?
 Over the past 10 years there has been reduced funding for schools.
 Recently (August 2019), the UK government announced a £7.1bn increase in spending on education over the next three years.
 Knowing which areas to invest this money in is crucial to ensure the best possible benefit for children, especially since GCSE results are a key factor in predicting University grades.